ScottLogic/blog/_posts/2018-06-26-The-3-Types-of-Minimum-Viable-Products.md

 title: The 3 types of minimum viable products
 date: 2018-06-26 00:00:00 Z
 categories:
-- tmakarem
 - Delivery
 author: tmakarem
 layout: default_post
 summary: An MVP is a product that has just enough features to add business value.
 Typically you quickly learn from it to improve on subsequent releases or inform business decisions.
 MVP is also a buzzword and many have tried to constrain its definition.
 However, when people talk about MVPs, they mean different things.
 In this post, I describe the 3 types of MVPs that I encountered.
 ---

 An MVP is a product that has just enough features to add business value.
 Typically you quickly learn from it to improve on subsequent releases or inform business decisions.
 MVP is also a buzzword and many have tried to constrain its definition.
 However, when people talk about MVPs, they mean different things.
 In this post, I describe the 3 types of MVPs that I encountered.